Simpli5®, Red White & Blue® and RW II® vs. Invisalign®. How do they compare? -

 A) Treatment fees.

-Having your case treated using Simpli 5®, Red White & Blue®, or RW II® will probably cost less than Invisalign®.
+Cases treated using Simpli 5®, Red White & Blue®, or RW II® will probably cost less than Invisalign®.

-Due to the fact that the dentist doesn't have to buy a more full-featured product than is needed, if a patient's case can be treated using one of the AOA Laboratory systems, the dentist's costs will be less, possibly significantly so, than when treating a case using Invisalign®.
+Due to the fact that the dentist doesn't have to buy a more full-featured product than is really needed, if a patient's case can be treated using one of the AOA Laboratory systems, the dentist's costs will be less, possibly significantly so, than when treating a case using Invisalign®.

-Invisalign Express®, Invisalign's® lowest priced system, costs the dentist on the order of $750 per case (2008).
-In comparison, the RW II®, Red White & Blue®, and Simpli 5® systems cost the dentist around $180, $225, and $600, respectively (2008).
+- In comparison, the RW II®, Red White & Blue®, and Simpli 5® systems cost the dentist around $180, $225, and $600, respectively (2008).

 Of course, our statement regarding the relative cost of treatment using these various systems assumes that the dentist passes their cost savings on to the patient.